pbaykalov/MemTestHelper/DDR4 OC Guide.md

 You should always test with various stress tests to ensure your overclock is stable.
 ### Avoid
 * I wouldn't recommend the AIDA64 memory test and [Memtest64](https://forums.anandtech.com/threads/techpowerups-memtest-64-is-it-better-than-hci-memtest-for-determining-stability.2532209/) as they are both not very good at finding memory errors.
+* memtest86+ 4.20 (last open-source version of Passmark's Memtest86) is very old and does not detect DDR4 errors.
 ### Recommended
 * [TM5](https://mega.nz/file/vLhxBahB#WwJIpN3mQOaq_XsJUboSIcaMg3RlVBWvFnVspgJpcLY) with any of the configs listed:
   * [Extreme by anta777](TM5-Configs/extreme@anta777.cfg) (recommended).
 Make sure to load the config.
 It should say 'Customize: Extreme1 @anta777' if loaded.